 There are many tools you can use online such as DeskTime to track every click your child makes to ensure they are not putting your personal information at risk.

 In the United States, minors are 50 times more likely to be a victim of identity theft when compared to adults.

 It is important to keep tabs on your mail, making sure that you recognize everything that is being sent to your house.
 Keep an eye out for letters from collection agencies, bills or unpaid services, and anything from the IRS.

-When it comes to Smart Devices the companies who create them use Automatic Content Recognition Systems or ACRs that have the ability to transmit data to the companies analytics in order to better their marketing efforts.
+When it comes to Smart Devices, the companies that create them use Automatic Content Recognition Systems or ACRs that have the ability to transmit data to the company’s analytics in order to better their marketing efforts.

 You can simply disable this feature by visiting the settings on your Smart Device for the following options and turn them off.

 If you are one of those consumers who think your phone or your camera is keeping tabs on you, this one’s for you.

 There have been photos of Mark Zuckerberg working on his laptop with a piece of tape covering both the microphone and camera.
 Although these companies claim they do not spy on you after seeing a mega-mogul like Zuckerberg cover his camera we began to see a spike in security sales and a slight dip in cyber threats.

 Are you familiar with how a virtual private network works and how to protect online privacy with one?
 VPNs are a way of masking your location when you visit a website.